Skip to main content

 As of this hour, former President and now President-elect Donald Trump has secured his second term as the forty-seventh President of the United States.
 Trump’s victory comes after winning key battleground states Wisconsin, Michigan, Nevada, Arizona, Pennsylvania, and Georgia.

 However, I’d say the fact that it was even this close is ominous for the years ahead.
-This was as clear as it gets for an election, that the clear and obvious choice (considering the lackluster alternatives outside of the two major parties and the dropping out of a key contender, Robert Kennedy, Jr.) was Donald Trump, the candidate championing the people’s cause, the man whose very slogan is Make America Great Again, the man who was martyred as the target of several assassination attempts, the man whose campaign (more than anything) symbolizes the criticism of corruption, the draining of the swamp; and yet the fact that it was even this close indicates that we have an irreconcilable divide within our country, over not just abstract political ideology but foundational values and general attitudes toward truth, honesty and personal responsibility.
+This was as clear as it gets for an election, that the incumbents (both Biden and Harris) are wholly unfit for any office, that they present a real and present danger where they’re allowed within twelve thousand miles of a school zone, let alone anywhere near 1600 Pennsylvania Avenue.
+This was as clear as it gets for any election, whether for student council or chief executive, that the clear and obvious choice (considering the lackluster alternatives outside of the two major parties and the dropping out of a key contender, Robert Kennedy, Jr.) was Donald Trump, the candidate championing the people’s cause, the man whose very slogan is Make America Great Again, the man who was martyred as the target of several assassination attempts, the man whose campaign (more than anything) symbolizes the criticism of corruption, the draining of the swamp; and yet the fact that it was even this close indicates that we have an irreconcilable divide within our country, over not just abstract political ideology but foundational values and general attitudes toward truth, honesty and personal responsibility.

 As Americans, we must remember that it is limited government and maximal liberty which have distinguished our political system from others across the globe.
 We must remember that it is our obligation as Americans to maintain accountability in government, to preserve our principles, our heritage, and the mandates enshrined within our Constitutions, at both the federal and state levels.
 It is our calling, for the purposes of continuing the tradition of American exceptionalism and preserving for our heirs the conditions which enable prosperous and fulfilling lives.